-- May 2: US Dept. of Treasury sanctioned 5 persons and 2 entities in Lebanon and the UAE for their involvement in financing Hezbollah and sanctions evasions by Hezbollah financial advisor Hassan Moukalled. - June 25: US Dept. of Treasury sanctioned nearly 50 entities and people that operated a shadow banking network to finance the Iranian Ministry of Defense and Armed Forces Logistics (MODAFL) and Islamic Revolutionary Guard Corps (IRGC), processing billions of dollars since 2020. - July 18: US Dept. of Treasury sanctioned a dozen people and vessels that helped finance the Houthis, a network that provided tens of millions of dollars in revenue to the Houthis through the shipment of Iranian commodities. - July 30: US Dept. of Treasury sanctioned 5 individuals and 7 entities based in Iran, China, and Hong Kong that facilitated Iran's procurement of parts for ballistic missiles and UAVs. - July 31: US Department of Treasury sanctioned 2 individuals and 4 companies in China, Hong Kong, and Yemen that facilitated weapons procurement for the Houthis.
+- April 11, 2024: After votes in the House and the Senate, President Biden signed into law \$26 billion in assistance to Israel and humanitarian relief in Gaza. - May 2: US Dept. of Treasury sanctioned 5 persons and 2 entities in Lebanon and the UAE for financing Hezbollah and sanctions evasions by Hezbollah financial advisor Hassan Moukalled. - June 25: US Dept. of Treasury sanctioned nearly 50 entities and people that operated a shadow banking network to finance the Iranian Ministry of Defense and Armed Forces Logistics (MODAFL) and Islamic Revolutionary Guard Corps (IRGC), processing billions of dollars since 2020. - July 18: US Dept. of Treasury sanctioned a dozen people and vessels that helped finance the Houthis, a network that provided tens of millions of dollars in revenue to the Houthis through the shipment of Iranian commodities. - July 30: US Dept. of Treasury sanctioned 5 individuals and 7 entities based in Iran, China, and Hong Kong that facilitated Iran's procurement of parts for ballistic missiles and UAVs. - July 31: US Department of Treasury sanctioned 2 individuals and 4 companies in China, Hong Kong, and Yemen that facilitated weapons procurement for the Houthis.